linkoog/automation-test-tool/README.md

 You should first make a directory with name 'autotest'.

-Copy file 'autotest-1.0.jar' and directory 'conf.zip' to 'autotest'
+Copy file 'autotest-1.0.jar' and 'conf.zip' to 'autotest'

 Unzip 'conf.zip' to 'autotest'